will-thompson-k/deeplearning-nlp-models/README.md

 A small, interpretable codebase containing the re-implementation of a few "deep" NLP models in PyTorch.

-You will find direct links to run the models on colab with **GPUs** :cloud_with_lightning: via notebooks.

-This is a decent (yet incomplete) starting point for those interested in getting into the weeds of DL architectures in NLP.
+This is presented as an (incomplete) starting point for those interested in getting into the weeds of DL architectures in NLP.
+Annotated models are presented along with some notes.

+There are links to run these models on colab with **GPUs** :cloud_with_lightning: via notebooks.

-<ins>Current models</ins>: word2vec, CNNs, transformer, gpt.
+<ins>Current models</ins>: word2vec, CNNs, transformer, gpt. (**Work in progress**)

 ![Meta](media/bert.jpg)

 BERT: Reading.
 Comprehending.

-These are *toy versions* of each model.
-They are not adequately trained to be used in production.
+Note: These are *toy versions* of each model.

 ## Contents